What are Scleral Lenses?

 - Full scleral lenses are the largest in size and provide the most clearance between the back surface of the lens and the cornea.

-If you are interested in seeing if scleral lenses are right for you, our staff at Family Eye Care help patients from all over Old Bridge or East Brunswick, New Jersey.
-Dr. Moshe Roth and Dr. Steffani Tiomno will provide a comprehensive evaluation and the highest level of care.
+If you are interested, contact Family Eye Care to find out if scleral lenses are right for you.
+Our staff helps patients from all over Old Bridge and East Brunswick, New Jersey, and Dr. Moshe Roth and Dr. Steffani Tiomno will provide a comprehensive evaluation and the highest level of care.

 Scleral Lenses Provide More Comfort and Improved Vision